irods/python-irodsclient/README.md

 ```

 Note, if a stringized negative integer is given , i.e. as a special fail
-code to be thrown within the rule, we must add this code into a special
+code to be thrown within the rule, we must add this code into the `acceptable_errors`
 parameter to have this automatically caught as well:

 ```python